Springer hits 3-run HR, Horwitz adds solo HR as Blue Jays hold on to beat Astros 7-6 - KVIA

 Toronto’s Justin Turner opened the scoring with a two-out RBI single off Astros right-hander Spencer Arrighetti in the first inning, and the Blue Jays used two homers to add four more runs with a two-out rally in the third.

-Blue Jays rookie Addison Barger hit an RBI double in the fourth and Alejandro Kirk scored on a passed ball by Houston’s César Salazar.
+Blue Jays rookie Addison Barger hit an RBI double in the fourth and Alejandro Kirk scored on a passed ball.

 Arrighetti (4-7) allowed seven runs, six earned, and six hits in four innings.

+Horwitz saw four fastballs in his first at bat, and was anticipating the pitch when he came up in the third.

+“He has a good fastball,” Horwitz said.
+“It’s going to feel like it’s on top of you.
+I definitely felt that my first at bat.
+I think the team saw that first time through the lineup and got on his heater pretty good second time through.”

 The Astros chased Berríos with a five-run fifth.
-Salazar and Altuve hit RBI singles and Alvarez drilled a three-run homer.
+Salazar and Altuve hit RBI singles and Alvarez drilled a three-run homer on a 3-0 pitch.

 ROSTER MOVES